-5. For any track events where only a single round (final) is required, lanes/starting positions shall be drawn by lot, except at IPC Games and IPC Competitions under Part B - 3.1.2 (a) and (b), for Track Events running entirely in lanes i.e., 100m, 200m, 400m, 4x100m lanes shall be drawn according to the ranking determined from the relevant list of valid performance achieved during that predetermined period and Rule 21.4 b) (i) (ii) (iii).
+5. For any track events where only a single round (final) is required, lanes/starting positions shall be drawn by lot, except at the Paralympic Games and WPA Championships under Part B - 3.1.2 (a) and (b), for Track Events running entirely in lanes i.e., 100m, 200m, 400m, 4x100m lanes shall be drawn according to the ranking determined from the relevant list of valid performance achieved during that predetermined period and Rule 21.4 b) (i) (ii) (iii).

 COMMENT: The intent of this rule is to ensure that where there may not be sufficient athletes at a competition to justify heats and finals, that the better athletes are not disadvantaged by random lane draws.
-Therefore, at the IPC Games and IPC Competitions seed times/performances achieved during a predetermined time period as specified in the technical regulations for the competition will be used to determine lane draws.
+Therefore, at the Paralympic Games and WPA Championships seed times/performances achieved during a predetermined time period as specified in the technical regulations for the competition will be used to determine lane draws.

 - 6. Where it is decided to conduct a series of races in an event rather than rounds and finals, the Regulations for the competition shall set out all relevant considerations including seedings and draws and the method by which the final results will be determined. - 7.
-An athlete shall not be allowed to compete in a heat or lane other than the one in which his name appears, except in circumstances which, in the opinion of the Referee, justify an alteration.
+An athlete shall not be allowed to compete in a heat or lane other than the one in which their name appears, except in circumstances which, in the opinion of the Referee, justify an alteration.